myllynen/byteman-automation-tutorial/README.md

 ```

 In addition being able to publish any statistics we choose from
-unmodified Java applications over JMX, we now can also create the needed
+unmodified Java applications over JMX, we can now also automatically
-Byteman scripts for any selected target methods with the utility!
+create the needed Byteman scripts for any selected target methods with
+the utility!

 This concludes the tutorial, the actual Byteman Automation Tool (which
-has more features and proper packaging) will be presented in its own
+has more features and proper packaging) will be introduced in its own
 page, see the link below.

 ## Byteman Automation Tool